MrHighTech20/Vagrant-Vsphere/README.md

 # Vagrant-Vsphere
 Using vagrant to create VMs on Vsphere server

 Hey everyone.
 I created a Vagrantfile to use with a vSphere (vCenter server).
 I had some problems to solve and I need to improve the code.
-First let's understand what we are doing in this case
+First let's understand what we are doing in this case.

 # Vagrant
 This guide explains how to set up a virtual machine (VM) using Vagrant with the VMware vSphere provider.
-Before I had to create the VM manually and saved it as a template in vCenter and the code creates a VM, based on that template and we will assign a fixed IP address and customize the SSH key for authentication.
+Initially, I had to create the VM manually and save it as a template in vCenter, so the code created a VM based on that template.
+Now we will assign a static IP address and customize the SSH key for authentication.

 ## Prerequisites